tensorlakeai/indexify/docs/docs/index.md

 If you would like to learn some common use-cases -

-1. Learn how to build production grade [RAG Applications](usecases/rag.md)
+1. Learn how to build ingestion and extraction pipelines for [RAG Applications](usecases/rag.md)
 2. Extract [PDF](usecases/pdf_extraction.md), [Videos](usecases/video_rag.md) and [Audio](usecases/audio_extraction.md) to extract embedding and [structured data](usecases/image_retrieval.md).

 ## Features